 Philip C. Jessup International Law Moot Court Competition

 Established in 1959, the Philip C. Jessup International Law Moot Court Competition is the world's largest and most prestigious moot court competition, attracting teams from over 500 law schools in more than 80 countries.
 The competition involves the simulation of a fictional dispute between countries before the International Court of Justice, the judicial organ of the United Nations.
 The Australian National Rounds are held in January/February each year with the winner and runner-up travelling to Washington DC for the week-long international rounds in March/April.
 This is Australia’s most prestigious moot, attracting the best and brightest of Bond’s law students.
-Having participated now for just over a decade, Bond teams have won the national round three times, making it to the international championship semi-finals twice and the octo-finals once.
+Bond teams have won the national round three times, making it to the international championship semi-finals twice and the octo-finals twice.
+Our teams regularly place in the top 3 nationally, and have won several awards nationally and internationally for written memorials.
 Whilst it involves a huge amount of work, Jessup alumni will tell you it is definitely worth the effort!

 Billed as ‘the Olympics of International Trade Law’, the Vis Arbitral Moot is based on cases related to international sales transactions subject to the United Nations Convention on Contracts for the International Sale of Goods.
 Judges are practicing arbitrators and academics from different jurisdictions.
-There are two different moots in the Vis competition: one held in Vienna and another (the Vis East) held in Hong Kong which attracts up to 80 teams from all over the world.
-This is Bond’s third year competing in the Hong Kong moot, having competed once prior to that in the Vienna competition.
+There are two different moots in the Vis competition: one held in Vienna and another (the Vis East) held in Hong Kong.
+Bond has competed regularly in Hong Kong, and more recently in Vienna.

 Sir Harry Gibbs National Constitutional Law Moot

 The Sir Harry Gibbs National Constitutional Law Moot is one of Australia’s leading moot competitions.
-Held in October each year, it is organised by the Bond Business School and Law at Melbourne’s Victory University and supported by the Australian Association of Constitutional Law.
-Bond has competed in this competition for four years, with our best showing in the semi-finals.
+Held in October each year, it is organised by the University of Melbourne Law Students' Society and supported by the Australian Association of Constitutional Law.
+Bond regularly places as semi-finalists and quarter-finalists in this moot, and has also taken out Best Oralist honours.

 Administrative Appeals Tribunal National Moot Competition

 This national competition involves scenarios drawn from a variety of administrative law areas including immigration and citizenship, social security, taxation, veterans’ affairs and workers’ competition.
 Eight teams are selected from a series of state/territory rounds to compete in the national finals in Sydney which are adjudicated by the President and two other members of the Administrative Appeals Tribunal.
-Bond was runner-up in 2007 (our first year of competition) and won in 2009.
+Bond teams have won the national finals twice, and twice placed second.

 Law Students’ Association Competitions